EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 E.A.'s time was funded by
 the University of Leeds (School of Earth and Environment).
-M.K.H., Z.M., and E.A. are grateful for support and encouragement from Paul E. Brockway (University of Leeds).
+M.K.H., Z.M., and E.A. are grateful for support and encouragement from Dr. Paul E. Brockway (University of Leeds).
-It is Paul's EPSRC fellowship that provided the need for the software described in this paper.
+It was Dr. Brockway's EPSRC fellowship that provided the need for the software described in this paper.